tachyon-beep/eidolon/docs/design/10-runtime/ORCHESTRATOR_SPEC.md

 * Used for dev and CI; must pass the same conformance suite.

 ## 13. Adapter mappings (profiles)

+> **Adapter rollout plan**: LocalAdapter and TemporalAdapter are **GA in v1**.
+The Airflow, Dagster, Argo, and Flyte adapters share the contract below but remain feature-flagged until they pass the full conformance suite and emit OBS-01 telemetry.

 ### 13.1 Airflow profile